-Martin is a recent graduate of the University of Limerick, his PhD titled Waging war against immorality: The role of social purity organisations in the campaigns against immorality in England and Ireland, 1869-1939 took a comparative, transnational approach to the campaigns against immorality by Irish and English social purity groups at the end of the nineteenth and the turn of the twentieth century.
-Martin’s is an Independent Researcher whose main interests lies in the social history of modern Ireland and England, and in particular the ideas of nation building through the ordering of the working-classes by middle-class social purists.
-He is currently researching the campaigns by social purity groups against immorality amongst British soldiers’ stationed in Ireland and Malta from 1869 to1922.
-In addition, martin is working on a commissioned biography provisionally titled ‘Richard Devane S.J.: Social Commentator and Activist, 1876-1951.
+Martin graduated from the University of Limerick in 2016.
+His PhD titled Waging war against immorality: The role of social purity organisations in the campaigns against immorality in England and Ireland, 1869-1939, took a comparative, transnational approach to the campaigns against immorality by Irish and English social purity groups at the end of the nineteenth and the turn of the twentieth century.
+Martin’s research interests lie in the social history of nineteenth and twentieth-century modern Ireland and England.
+He is particularly interested in the ideas of nation-building through the ordering of the working-classes by middle-class social purists.
+In addition, he is currently researching the campaigns by social purity groups against immorality amongst British soldiers’ stationed in Ireland and Malta from 1869 to1922.
+Martin is also working on a commissioned biography provisionally titled ‘Richard Devane S.J.: Social Commentator and Activist, 1876-1951.

 |Areas of expertise||